 The Shikoku 88 temple route is a 1,200-kilometer circular pilgrimage, transiting temples, Buddhist sites and abundant natural surroundings.
 The Shikoku tourism bureau offers a good overview with history, logistical information and links to other resources.
 And the Shikoku 88 site goes even deeper with profile maps, gear guides, transportation logistics and cultural guidance.

 The Kumano Kodo pilgrimage is a sister-pilgrimage with the Camino de Santiago, and is on the UNESCO World Heritage List.
 Pilgrims who complete both the Camino de Santiago and the Kumano Kodo can obtain a special "dual pilgrim" certificate.
+There is a dual credential but it is not necessary to use it for both pilgrimages.
+More information and route planning is available from the Tanabe City Kumano Tourism Bureau.

 Mexico